How To: Make a Hypertufa Planter

 Grab your wooden pegs.
 Stick these into the bottom layer of hypertufa where you want your drainage holes to be.
 You will knock these out after the pot has cured.

 Place your inside mould, the smaller box, into the larger box and center it.
-Being sure to keep the inner box center, pack the gap between the two walls of the boxes with hypertufa.
+Being sure to keep the inner box centre, pack the gap between the two walls of the boxes with hypertufa.
 Fill the gap all the way to the top of the boxes, and when you’re finished, drag your spade along the top edge to smooth it out.

 Cover your moulds and hypertufa with your plastic sheet or tarp.
 Let the whole thing sit for one to three days.
 You will know you are ready to move on when the hypertufa becomes completely firm, but can still be scratched with your spade.